William Jernagin: Early life

 William Henry Jernagin was born in Mashulaville, Mississippi, on October 13, 1869, to Allen Fletcher Jernagin and Julia Ruth Walker.
 While his parents were mostly illiterate, they managed to obtain a small 40-acre farm upon which they grew a variety of fruits and vegetables.
 His family worked primarily harvesting apples and peaches for Juke Jernagin, a former slave owner.
-In the breaks between the sowing and reaping seasons, William attended a number of public schools in the Noxubee and Lauderdale Counties, among them Meridian Academy, Alcorn A&M College, and Jackson College.
+In the breaks between the sowing and reaping seasons, William attended a number of public schools in the Noxubee and Lauderdale Counties, among them Meridian Academy, Alcorn A&M College (now Alcorn State University), and Jackson College.
 In addition, he attended American Correspondence School located in Danville, N.Y.